MrSchmoke/nuke_pipeline/README.md

 ## 3. Diary
 **221120** Setup with nuke and houdini on my main computer (nuke setup on mac) and learning now how to manage github for versioning with GitPython
+**221125** Successful connection to my virtual machine and the mongodb server inside

 ## 4. To do
 - restructure file structure
 - pyside6
 - using oop with python, restructure
 - houdini: find good way to setup stuff
-- mongodb setup db and crud functionality
+- mongodb: crud functionality